 So are Biscevic House, Kajtaz House, and Muslibegovic House.
 Muslibegovic House, built in the 17th century, is now a hotel and a museum.

 Walk Kriva Cyprija Bridge

 Mostar’s Crooked Bridge, Kriva Cyprija, is a miniature Stari Most.
 It is set in the Old Town’s lovely surroundings, in front of a waterfall, and was built a few years before Stari Most.The bridge survived the war but was destroyed in a flood in 2001.
-However, it was rebuilt, and this smaller version of Stari Most is less busy (and the point from which you can reach the beach).
+However, it was rebuilt, and this smaller version of Stari Most is less busy.

 Visit Mehmed-Pasha Mosque and its Minaret

+The Mehmed-Pasha Mosque and its Minaret is another must-see in Mostar.
 As mentioned, I visited with my little dog.
-Even though he was in a bag, we were not allowed to enter the mosque or the mosque grounds (though there were discussions amongst the people working there, in the end, we ended up not going).
+Even though he was in a bag, we were not allowed to enter the mosque or the mosque grounds.

 However, this is probably one of the best places to visit in Mostar.
 The pictures taken of Mostar from here look beautiful, and so does the mosque itself.